A Functional Imperative Mix

 Haskell is famous for being purely functional, but despite this you can actually use imperative data structures using the ST monad.

-Similar to the Python example above, a local object is created, mutated through various steps, and returned when done.
-The monad makes sure the object does not leak out as the result is being constructed, and freezes it before it is released.
-Since it cannot have external references, it can be frozen directly without making a copy.
+Similar to the Python example above, a local object can be created, mutated through various steps, and returned when done.
+The monad makes sure the object can only be accessed safely, and freezes it before it is released.
+Since it cannot have external aliases, it can be frozen directly without making a copy.

 Scoped mutation

 The Javascript library Immer achieves a similar result without monads.
 A function called produce creates a new object to hold the result, and passes it to another function that is responsible for setting it up.
-Since the object was just allocated, it is safe to mutate it.
-It is then frozen before being passed on.
+We know there are no other references to the object since is was just allocated, so it is safe to mutate it.
+The produce function then marks it as frozen before returning it.

 import {produce} from "immer"